josiahg/dotfiles/README.md

 Repository to track my dotfiles.

-These files are in use on OS X Mojave.
+These files are in use on macOS Catalina.